CINMPIS DAYS 2026

 Silver late NOT SCI members** 260 190

-**The “NOT SCI member” rates include SCI membership for the year 2026 (Academic partecipant) or 2026-2027 (Young partecipant).
+**The "NOT SCI member" rates include SCI membership for the year 2026 (Academic participant) or 2026-2027 (Young participant).

 Please complete the Registration Form by January 20, 2026, to take advantage of the regular registration benefits.
 Registration will be considered valid only after the conference fee has been received.
 A confirmation email will be sent once your payment is processed.